Canseco, a Republican, was the representative for Texas's 23rd congressional district from 2011 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Canseco is shown as a purple triangle. (analysis methodology)
+Canseco is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Canseco sponsored bills primarily in these issue areas:

 Some of Canseco’s most recently sponsored bills include...

 - H.R.
 6368 (112th): Border Security Information Improvement Act of 2012

 - H.J.Res.
 113 (112th): Providing for congressional disapproval under chapter 8 of title 5, United States ...